-- Schools can have the flexibility to designate the number of students and contributions based on what the student’s status is, either undergraduate, graduate, or doctoral as well as college or professional school.
-This means that the school could have different amounts for undergraduates, graduates, and doctoral students as well as different amounts for the different schools the institution has.
+Schools can have the flexibility to designate the number of students and contributions based on the student’s status.
+This means that the school could have different availability and amounts for:

 After you submit an application for the Post 9/11 GI Bill, and you are eligible at the 100% benefit level, the VA will issue you a Certificate of Eligibility and advise you that you are potentially eligible for the Yellow Ribbon Program.
 You can then apply for the program at your school with that Certificate, and they will determine if there are spots available.
 Your school will notify you if you have been approved for the program.

 The Yellow Ribbon Program can be a great way to get the education that you need and to be able to have everything paid for.
 See if your school or a potential school has the program, and apply if you are eligible to receive the benefit.

 The Yellow Ribbon Program is great, and you should look at schools that participate in the program.
 However, it may not apply to your situation or the school you choose may not participate in the Yellow Ribbon Program.
 But that may not need to be a determining factor necessarily.

 Here are a few facts to help you understand how a school’s participation in the Yellow Ribbon program may or may not be important to your situation.